arvados/arvados/doc/user/intro-git.md

 (Replace "EXAMPLE" with your own repository's name, or just copy the usage example shown on the Repositories page.)

-> The repositories page on the workbench under "access"

 ### Commit to your repository